-- Plenty of water: Increase your fluid intake as it is a potent natural laxative.
-The fluid snot only keeps your body and digestive system well-hydrated but also push the stood down the large intestine.
+Stay Well Hydrated: Increase your fluid intake as it is a potent natural laxative.
+The fluid intake not only keeps your body and digestive system well-hydrated, but also push the stood down the large intestine.
 Drink at least 10 to 12 glasses of water daily

-- Take prunes: Pregnant women should consume prunes (juiced, cooked or dried) as they produce fiber like effect on your digestive tract.
-It helps your system to eliminate stools easily
+Take prunes: Pregnant women should consume prunes (juiced, cooked or dried) as they produce fiber like effect on your digestive tract.
+Consuming prunes during pregnancy helps your system to eliminate stool easily

-- Exercise: Regular exercises are also beneficial in regulating your digestive tract.
-Your blood circulation and metabolic rate is increased.
-The peristaltic movement is improved and evacuation of stool becomes easier.
+Exercise: Regular exercises are also beneficial in regulating your digestive tract.
+Your blood circulation and metabolic rate are increased.
+This will make the evacuation of stool easier.
 You can do mild cardio, yoga, swimming or walking depending on availability of time and place

 Home Remedies To Ease Constipation During Pregnancy

 If you are suffering from constipation during pregnancy, which is very likely, consider taking the help of natural remedies after you make changes to your lifestyle and diet.
 Natural remedies do not have any side effects and can be effective in relieving you from bloating and discomfort.

 Horseradish can help: Take a tablespoon of horseradish and soak in half a cup of water for five to ten minutes.
 Then boil for 2 to 3 minutes and allow it to cool.
 Drink the water or add in your salads.
 This amazing remedy is purely natural and will help you get rid of constipation in few days

 Flax seeds: Flax seeds are another effective natural laxative and can be safely taken during pregnancy.
 Consuming flax seeds during pregnancy helps to add bulk to stools and being oily helps in their easy evacuation